Quantitative nonembeddability of groups of polynomial growth into uniformly convex spaces: Proof of Theorem : heat flow along the center, pencil of curves, and martingales in Banach spaces

+Thus, it is futile to make improvements to the $t$-integral on the interval $\left[0,1\right]$ in the $r'=1$ case of Theorem \ref{thm:nilpotentVvsH}, using the result of Theorem \ref{thm:cvx} in the above manner. \end{remark}

-Before we begin the proof of Theorem \ref{thm:cvx}, for motivation we begin by proving Remark \ref{qge2} which states that the case $q=\infty$ of Theorem \ref{thm:lp} formally holds. \begin{proof}[Proof of Remark \ref{qge2}] It is enough to prove that, for each $r>0$,
+Before we begin the proof of Theorem \ref{thm:cvx}, for motivation we begin by proving Remark \ref{qge2} which states that the case $q=\infty$ of Theorem \ref{thm:lp} formally holds.
+We start with the following. \begin{lemma} Let $G$ be a Lie group with left-invariant H\"ormander vector fields $X_1,\cdots,X_k$, a corresponding left-invariant Carnot--Carath\'eodory distance $d_G\left(\cdot,\cdot\right)$ and right-invariant Haar measure $\mu$, and let $g\in G$.
+Let $\left(X,\|\cdot\|_X\right)$ be a Banach space and let $p\ge 1$.
+Then for any continuously differentiable function $f:G\to X$,